ddc-java-16/zoom-attendance-smoralesss/docs/index.md

 ## Stretch goals and possible enhancements
 {: menu="Stretch goals" }

+* User Preferences: User settings, such as language preferences, notification preferences, and default meeting settings.
 * Analytics: It provides insights into attendance trends and patterns over time.
 * Integration with LMS: If applicable, integration with Learning Management Systems for seamless tracking.
 * Automated Reminders: Optionally, it can send automated reminders to participants to join the meeting.